 UEFA former general secretary mourned

-The Swiss soccer official was a key figure in ’s early days, while also European soccer with impetus for various innovations.
+The Swiss soccer official was a key figure in ’s early days, while also shaping European soccer with impetus for various innovations.

 “A supporting role”